Machiavellianism (psychology)

 Machiavellianism is one of the traits in the dark triad model, along with psychopathy and narcissism.

 In the field of personality psychology, Machiavellianism (sometimes abbreviated as MACH) is the name of a personality trait construct characterized by manipulativeness, indifference to morality, lack of empathy, and a calculated focus on self-interest.
-Psychologists Richard Christie and Florence L. Geis created the construct and named it after Niccolò Machiavelli, as they devised a set of truncated and edited statements similar to his writing tone to study variations in human behaviors.
-Apart from this, the construct has no relation to the historical figure outside of bearing his name.
+Psychologists Richard Christie and Florence L. Geis created the construct in the 1960s.
+They devised a set of statements to study variations in human behaviors and named it after Niccolò Machiavelli.
+The construct has no relation to the historical figure outside of bearing his name.
 Their Mach IV test, a 20-question, Likert-scale personality survey, became the standard self-assessment tool and scale of the Machiavellianism construct.
 Those who score high on the scale (High Machs) are more likely to have a high level of deceitfulness, exploitativeness and a cold, unemotional temperament.

 It is one of the dark triad traits, along with the subclinical versions of narcissism and psychopathy.

 Origin of the construct

-Richard Christie loosely based some of the items of his psychometric on Machiavelli's prose style.